 I was recently honored to have received the inaugural Nine Dots Prize; I’m currently writing a book based on my research that will be published by Cambridge University Press in mid-2018.

-Previously, I worked at Google for over ten years, where I was honored to receive the Founder’s Award (the company’s highest honor) for my work on Google’s search advertising systems.
+Previously, I worked at Google for over ten years, where I received the Founder’s Award, the company’s highest honor, for my work on search advertising.
 Before that, I earned a master’s in product design engineering and an undergrad in literature.

 At Oxford I’m a member of Balliol College, a visiting researcher at the Oxford Uehiro Centre for Practical Ethics, and a tutor in the Oxford Computer Science department.
 I’m also a co-founder of the Time Well Spent campaign, an effort that aims to bring the design ethos of our digital technologies into greater alignment with our deeper human interests.
 This autumn/winter, I will also be a visiting fellow at the University of Cambridge.